Update on the Community Buyout Project

 The board meets every month with a number of professional advisers who are guiding us along the road to renovating the house to bring it back to its former glory.

-Bannockburn House Trust meetings takes place regularly at Bannockburn Community Centre.
+Bannockburn House Trust meetings take place regularly at Bannockburn House.
 We have a record of all minutes, please contact us if you want a copy.

 If you feel you have the expertise to help us please contact us.

 We have been working with local businesses (Architects, Marketing, Business Planners, etc) who have put together some great ideas for discussion with the community.

 The proposals are subject to further community consultation and due to the availability of funding, securing planning and finally gaining listed building consent.
 Click the document links below to find out more:

 We are working with several professional advisers, many are kindly donating their time and efforts free of charge.
 We are very grateful to them.